dtsao/react-boilerplate/README.md

 ```

 Create React App...
-+ Can quickly setup up a working boilerplate React app
+- Can quickly setup up a working boilerplate React app
-+ Requires very little configuration
+- Requires very little configuration
-+ Gives you live-reloading
+- Gives you live-reloading
   - Make edits, save it and see that the browser already has your changes reflected
   - Focus on development
-+ Offers a great developer experience
+- Offers a great developer experience
-+ Running Webpack and Babel under the hood, but you won't even notice!
+- Running Webpack and Babel under the hood, but you won't even notice!

 ## Things to Know

 **Components** are parts that make up a site/application
   - i.e. Header, Footer, form controls

 **State** is the current situation(state) of a component
   - ie. The state of a checkbox component could be `isChecked = true/false`

 **Props** are data/information shared from a parent to a child component
   - Similar to state but is actually passed down to child components

-**Life Cycle Methods** custom functionality that are executed throughout all the various stages of a component's life cycle in React
+**Life Cycle Methods** custom functionality we can execute throughout all the various stages of a component's life cycle in React
-  - ie. `componentDidMount()`, `componentWillUnmount()`

 ## Hello World!